Voice Over Internet Protocol (VoIP) provides crystal-clear HD audio by transmitting data packets from caller to recipient.

-Business communication software is an integral part of transferring data, but when it is not working correctly, it can also cause packet loss.
+Business communication software like VoIP applications and UCaaS platforms are an integral part of transferring data, but the software can cause packet loss when not working correctly.

 When software hesitates because of a programming error, unexpected behavior can occur on your network.
-This is often because of software bugs or a failure to update the software when prompted.
+This is often because of software bugs or software that requires an update.

-How to Detect It: If your connection seems slow, check to see if specific software or an application is using a lot of bandwidth even when not in use.
-A computer’s Task Manager/Activity Monitor tool shows how apps are currently communicating with the network and app communication history from the last 30 days.
-This makes it easy to compare the usage with the latency that you are experiencing.
+How to Detect It: If your connection seems slow, check to see if a specific application is using a lot of bandwidth even when not in use.
+A computer’s Task Manager/Activity Monitor tool shows how apps are currently communicating with the network, with app communication history from the last 30 days.
+This makes it easy to compare app usage with your latency issues.

 5. Wi-Fi Networks